-There are strict time frames in which Council must deal with formal access applications and generally this means within 20 working days.
+There are strict time frames in which Council must deal with formal access applications and generally, this means within 20 working days.
 You are a key part of the government's commitment towards increased transparency and accountability and Council appreciates your cooperation in dealing with such requests in a timely manner.

-For more information on how the GIPA Act could impact on your business as a government contractor please refer to the Information and Privacy Commission's website: www.ipc.nsw.gov.au/contractors-guide-section-121-gipa-act
+For more information on how the GIPA Act could impact on your business as a government contractor please refer to the Information and Privacy Commission's website.